 In addition, educational digital signage helps foster a more lively and community-oriented campus environment.
 It can highlight student success, encourage school spirit, post campus news, and even point out key academic deadlines.
 Through its integration of communication, information, and interaction, digital signage makes educational institutions more effective, interactive, and knowledgeable spaces.

 For example, on a recent trip to my niece’s middle school, I saw a team of seventh-graders arguing about which volcano simulation to fire up on the corridor screen.
-It hit me: screens, once reviled as distractions, are now integrated into the learning fabric when they’re designed well.
+It hit me: screens, once reviled as distractions, are now integrated into the fabric of learning when they’re designed well.
 In this article, we’ll look at some unexpected ways educational digital signage is revolutionizing classrooms today, supported by real-world examples and new research.

 Multilingual Welcome Boards Cater to Diverse Families

 Most parents who are non-native English speakers tend to feel isolated and disconnected during school activities such as open houses and parent-teacher conferences.
-Such a language gap may become a huge barrier to successful communication and collaboration between home and school, ultimately affecting student’s success.
+Such a language gap may become a huge barrier to successful communication and collaboration between home and school, ultimately affecting students’ success.

 Real-Time Safety Alerts Without Raising Anxiety